 - Sugary drinks, which consisted of all beverages (including sodas or juices) containing 5 percent or more sugar.

-For each beverage category, based on the levels they drank them, participants were divided into groups of non-consumers, low consumers and high consumers.
+For each beverage category, based on the levels they drank, participants were divided into groups of non-consumers, low-consumers and high-consumers.
 A sub-sample of 20,000 participants also provided blood and urine samples.

 The researchers looked for signs and incidents related to heart disease, including:

 - Acute coronary syndrome

 Compared to the non-consumers — those people who skipped both sugary and artificially sweetened beverages — the people that fell into the high consumer groups for both sugar and artificially sweetened drinks had a far higher risk of suffering an incident due to heart disease, even after taking into account all other confounding factors!